-International attention has once again been drawn to the issue of gender differences this week by a Canadian couple who are trying to raise their child, Storm, as “genderless”.
-While this couple is taking the rather extreme approach of not revealing the sex of their baby, on a lesser scale progressive parents have been attempting this gender neutrality for years, changing the protagonists in children’s stories to gender-neutral pronouns, dressing their child in androgynous clothing and giving them gender-free toys to play with.
-These well-intentioned parenting practices raise the age-old question of nature vs nurture, and whether gender roles are socially formed or biologically entrenched.
-Of course, the answer is most likely both.
-While certainly many facets of gender identity are created through social suggestions and pressures, it is difficult to accept that all differences between the sexes are determined by the intonation in voice used when they are infants and the directed encouragement they receive in school as adolescents.
+International attention has been drawn to the issue of gender differences this week by a Canadian couple who are trying to raise their child, Storm, as “genderless.”
+While the couple is taking a rather extreme approach by not revealing the sex of their baby to anyone, progressive parents around the world have been attempting gender neutrality on a smaller scale for years, changing the protagonists in children’s stories to gender-neutral pronouns, dressing their child in androgynous clothing, and giving them gender-free toys to play with.
+These well-intentioned parenting practices raise the age-old question of nature vs. nurture, asking whether gender roles are socially formed or biologically entrenched.
+Of course, the answer is both.
+While many facets of gender identity are created through social suggestions and pressures, it is difficult to accept that all differences between the sexes are determined by the vocal intonation used when children are infants and the directed encouragement they receive in school as adolescents.

-From a more empirical standpoint, there have been a number of articles and books published in recent years arguing the extent to which gender forms our identities, and whether these identifiers are more socially or biologically driven.
+From a more empirical standpoint, there have been a number of articles and books published in recent years arguing the extent to which gender forms our identities, and asking whether these identifiers are more socially or biologically driven.
 From the nature perspective, Louann Brizendine’s book The Female Brain argues that men and women are inherently and neurologically different.
-She asserts that a greater proportion of neuronal space in females is allocated to communication, empathy and nurturing, largely driven by the presence of female hormones such as estrogen and progesterone, coupled with a comparative decrease in androgens in the womb.
-On the other hand, men, according to her, have a natural affinity towards building and map-reading stemming from their greater visuospatial skills, as well as higher testosterone-driven levels of aggression.
-It should be noted that Brizendine’s book has been widely criticized and panned for being too broad-sweeping, as well as the much more serious accusation of being largely unfounded and based upon erroneous or unsupporting academic papers from which she takes her references.
+She asserts that a greater proportion of neuronal space in females is allocated to communication, empathy, and nurturing, largely driven by the presence of female hormones such as estrogen and progesterone, coupled with a comparative decrease in androgens in the womb.
+On the other hand, men, according to her, have a natural affinity towards building and map-reading, stemming from their greater visuospatial skills, as well as higher levels of aggression driven by increased testosterone.
+It should be noted that Brizendine’s book has been widely criticized for being too broad-sweeping, as well as receiving the much more serious accusation of being largely unfounded and based upon erroneous or unsupporting academic papers from which she takes her references.

 An interesting and potentially revealing population that might provide great insight into this nature-nurture gender debate is that of transgender individuals, both pre- and post-transformation.
-In a fascinating article published this month in the New York Times, Chaz (formerly Chastity) Bono, the transgender son of Cher and Sonny Bono, reported differences in his attention, emotions and interests after beginning hormone treatment in the course of his transition.
-Chaz reported feeling an almost immediately greater affinity for gadgets after starting his treatment, and much less of an inclination towards talking or gossiping.
-However, he said that he did not notice these differences when he first began living as a man, and it was not until he began taking testosterone hormones that he noticed this adjustment.
-In the article he states, “I’ve learned that the differences between men and women are so biological.
+In a fascinating article published this month in the New York Times, Chaz (formerly Chastity) Bono, the transgender son of Cher and Sonny Bono, reported differences in his attention, emotions, and interests after beginning hormone treatment in the course of his transition.
+Chaz reported feeling an almost immediately greater affinity for gadgets after starting his treatment and much less of an inclination towards talking or gossiping.
+However, he said that he did not notice these differences when he first began living as a man; it was not until he began taking testosterone that he noticed this adjustment.
+In the article, he states, “I’ve learned that the differences between men and women are so biological.
 I think if people realized that, it would be easier.
 I would be a great relationship counselor.
 I know the difference that hormones really make.”